-Based on 9-year AUVs and UGs observations in SCS, we obtained high-resolution temperature and salinity profiles datasets in SCS.
+Based on 9-year AUVs and UGs observations, we obtained high-resolution temperature and salinity profiles datasets in SCS.
 The dataset provides 13491 profiles and covers 463 days' experiments, including 11 experiments from 50 UGs and 2 AUVs.
 To our knowledge, the 9-year dataset is enough in detecting the horizontal asymmetry, vertical tilt, temporal evolution, life cycle of MEs (Figure 9), and the associated submesoscale processes.
-The dataset allowssupports us to investigate the subsurface MEs, revealing eddy-current and eddy-topography interactions successfully.
+The dataset allows us to investigate the subsurface MEs, revealing eddy-current and eddy-topography interactions successfully.
 However, to understand the feedback of MEs to the variability of larger scale current, i.e. western boundary current, long-term routine UGs and AUVs observations are needed in future.
+Besides tracking MEs, UGs and AUVs have been proved to actively capture smaller

-Besides tracking MEs, UGs and AUVs have been proved to positively actively
+Besides tracking MEs, UGs and AUVs have been proved to actively capture smaller scale oceanic process, such as internal tide (Gao et al., 2024), turbulence by using turbulent parameterization schemes (Qi et al, 2020).
+Moreover, UGs/AUVs equipped with more sensors could also provide us geochemical parameters (e.g., Yi et al., 2022), presenting the potential ability in improving the forecast accuracy in physical and biogeochemical numerical model.
+More projects gathering AUVs network are ongoing and will be promoted in future.

-401 turbulences by using turbulent parameterization schemes (Qi et al, 2020).
-402 Moreover, And UGs/AUVs equippedinstalled with more sensors could also provide us geochemical parameters (e.g., Yi et al., 2022), presenting the potential ability in 403 improving the forecast accuracy in physical and biogeochemical numerical model.
-404 More projects gathering AUVs network are ongoing and will be promoted in future.
-405 During the mission, we met some challenges: (1) under strong background current, 406 407 UGs and AUVs get disturbed and cannot follow the customized routes; (2) Under bbad 408 weather makes it difficult, the it's difficult for piloting team to deploy and recovery UGs and AUVs; (3) data receiving capacity depends on the satellite transmission 409 capacity.
-If both the bio-chemistry and CTD data are included, the data resolution have 410 to be lowered.
-These challenges require piloting team and oceanographers to work 411 together.
+During the mission, we met some challenges: (1) under strong background current, UGs and AUVs get disturbed and cannot follow the customized routes; (2) bad weather makes it difficult for piloting team to deploy and recovery UGs and AUVs; (3) data receiving capacity depends on the satellite transmission capacity.
+If both the biochemistry and CTD data are included, the data resolution have to be lowered.
+These challenges require piloting team and oceanographers to work together.